loopandlearn/news/docs/edition/2025-03-04.md

 ## Pod Faults

-How do you tell if a Pod failure is pod-related or Loop-related?
+How do you tell if a Pod failure is pod-related or `Loop`-related?
 Our resident expert tells us:

 > Any fault other than 0x31 (decimal 049) is a pod error.